erizov/Professor/semester_4/lecture_18_crypto_algorithms/sha256/README.md

 ### Short Description

-A cryptographic hash function that produces a 256-bit hash value, commonly used for data integrity verification.
+Secure Hash Algorithm 256-bit, a cryptographic hash function that produces a fixed-size 256-bit hash value.
+Solves problems like data integrity verification, password hashing, and digital signatures.
+Example: Verifying file integrity by comparing SHA-256 hash before and after download to detect corruption or tampering.
+Works by processing input data through multiple rounds of compression functions to produce a unique, fixed-size hash that changes dramatically with any input modification.

 **Key Characteristics:**
 - **Time Complexity**: Varies